tracerbody/TracerBody/README.md

-## This is just a readme for the website. check out the website instead
+# TracerBody
+TracerBody is a cybersecurity research site.
+Build instructions here.